CarInsuranceRates.com Logo McAfee Secure sites help keep you safe from identity theft, credit card fraud, spyware, spam, viruses and online scams

 What is the Penalty for Driving Without Insurance

-Believe it or not, thousands of people in the United States still get behind the wheel of a car without a car insurance policy.
-Despite the fact that it is illegal in most states, people put themselves and others at risk everyday without it.
-It’s unacceptable when there are dozens of different car insurance companies offering low price policies meant to only meet state minimum requirements.
-Fortunately, lawmakers think it’s unacceptable too and have introduced increasingly severe punishments for driving without car insurance.
-Since every state has different laws regarding car insurance, here’s a general look at several scenarios and types of penalties they could result in.
+Believe it or not, thousands of people in the United States still get behind the wheel of a car without a car insurance policy or valid car insurance cards.
+Despite the fact that it is illegal to drive with no insurance or invalid insurance in all states, people put themselves and others at risk everyday without it.
+It's unacceptable when there are dozens of different car insurance companies offering low price policies meant to only meet state minimum requirements.
+Fortunately, lawmakers think it's unacceptable too and have introduced increasingly severe punishments for driving without car insurance.
+Since every state has different laws regarding car insurance, here's a general look at several scenarios and types of penalties they could result in.

 Driving without Car Insurance Scenarios